Here is a draft of a single constitutional amendment that addresses all the federal electoral reforms recommended in this volume.

 This provision implements term limits for the House.
 Ten 2-year terms is specified as the maximum amount of time a member may remain in the House.

-This provision could result in the election of a Deputy to a newly-created seat for a term of only two years or four years, that is, until such time as that seat’s class next comes up for election.
+This provision could result in the election of a Senator to a newly-created seat for a term of only two years or four years, that is, until such time as that seat’s class next comes up for election.

-The vice president is given a larger role in Constitution II than that office had in the 1787 Constitution.
-Further, the vice president is elected independent of the president in Constitution II.
+The Vice President is given a larger role in Constitution II than that office had in the 1787 Constitution.
+Further, the Vice President is elected independent of the President in Constitution II.

 Previous initiatives to accomplish this have foundered on fears of a national identification system, with citizens concerned about too much power in the hands of Government.
 In the case of the Social Security number, we have managed to negotiate through similar concerns by restricting the use of the SSN to tax matters and preventing its use as a general citizen ID number.
 The same will apply here.
 The Voter-ID can only be used for purposes of voter registration, authentication, and authorization.
 Authentication involves proving that you are who you say you are; authorization involves proving that you (having already been authenticated) are authorized to do what you plan to do.